Understanding NLP in Deep Learning: Your Ultimate Guide to NLP

 NLP Methods and Tools

-Pre-processing is a crucial technique in NLP and involves the structuring of raw text data into a form suitable for analysis.
+Pre-processing is a crucial technique in NLP and involves the structuring of raw textual data into a form suitable for analysis.
 This includes tokenization, stemming and lemmatization which are the primary methods for breaking text into smaller units, reducing words to their stem or root form and removing inflectional endings (e.g. ran, runs, running all reduce to run).

 Developers working on NLP applications typically rely on a number of libraries and programs such as Natural Language Toolkit (NLTK).